jalev/Writing-What-Are-You-Doing-Here/part_two/chapter_016.md

 Ruslan decided to detach themselves from the audio-processor as the conversation drifted into deeper political arguments, and the context-generator lit up like someone with a lazy finger holding the rapid-fire trigger down on an ICU issue las-pistol.

 Up until this point, Ruslan recalled all mention of Politics by the Shk being especially muted.
-Even the Context-Generator didn't get much information on the matter out of the entire audio recordings available to them.
+Even the context-generator didn't get much information on the matter out of the entire audio recordings available to them.
 There was a lot of information about the _processes_, but not how things _really_ worked.
-And though Wenjie had taught them about Politics, the level of vitriol between the two Shk made them particularly uncomfortable.
-The way that Wenjie had described things made it appear as though two or more parties just talked at each other until a compromise was reached.
+And though Wenjie had taught them about Politics- about how two or more parties just discussed things until consensus- the level of vitriol between Ringfinger and Gemstone made Ruslan start pondering that perhaps they were taught the textual definition of politics, but not real-world examples.

-Ruslan- putting on their literally-metaphorical intelligence officer hat- dropped a magnitude into time to begin researching politics.
+Ruslan- putting on their literally-metaphorical intelligence officer hat- dropped a magnitude into time to begin researching the Politics of humans.
 After several micro-hours, they had come to the rather reductionist point of view that Biologicals were just too confusing to understand, and that expending so much energy over what amounted to a consensus problem seemed especially wasteful.
+But- at least Ringfinger and Gemstone's animosity towards each other started to make more sense now.

-The audio-processor had been processing-idle for 60-real-minutes before Gemstone spoke up.
+Ruslan bubbled up magnitudes of time, and attached themselves back onto the audio-processor.
+It was 60-real-minutes of process-idle before Gemstone spoke up.

 "So you joined the Military-Wing to try and change things?"